cu-asl/ddpg-car-2021/README.md

 ### Dataset
 We have 10 datasets of waypoints in town03 saved in `refmaps` folder.
 Also, we saved starting points of every refmap in `starting_points.csv`.
 You should not modify any of these.

+**Important: Before training or testing a model, please open the CARLA simulator first by clicking `CarlaUE4.exe` and wait until the world is loaded.**
 ### Training a model
 To train a model, you just simply run `train.py`.
 The hyperparameters can be changed in `settings.py`.
 *Note that for 30,000 episodes, it takes about 9 days to finish.* So, make sure that your computer is ready.